Mariners vs. Angels Player Props Betting Odds

-Ty France is among the players with prop bets available when the Los Angeles Angels and the Seattle Mariners meet at Angel Stadium of Anaheim on Friday (beginning at 9:38 PM ET).
+Player prop bet odds for Shohei Ohtani, Ty France and others are listed when the Los Angeles Angels host the Seattle Mariners at Angel Stadium of Anaheim on Saturday (first pitch at 10:07 PM ET).

 Mariners vs. Angels Game Info